benzhlq/benzhlq.github.io/README.md

 Honeycomb Bot is a high-performance Discord bot tailored for Emergency Response: Liberty County (ERLC) roleplay communities.
 Built with simplicity and structure in mind, it delivers everything you need without the clutter or confusing setup found in other bots.

-> Built specifically for ERLC servers — no bloated features, no unnecessary configs.
+> Built specifically for ERLC servers, no bloated features, no unnecessary configs.
 > Invite the bot, assign roles, and you're ready to run.
 > No self-hosting, no command spam, just clean slash commands and reliable functionality.